ava-labs/avalanche-docs/docs/dapps/nfts/preparing-nft-files.md

 Click on the metadata folder to be directed to the IPFS gateway and save the URL.
 This URL will be your base URL and won't need the direct file links.
 The smart contract will append the necessary file information for each NFT as needed.
 For example, my URL is `https://gateway.pinata.cloud/ipfs/QmYdWxbiwsfsYcW1CYQPgYujAc9FMLPG3fgFcxFskbSsFa`.

-Now that the image and metadata files are ready, we can prepare to deploy a smart contract.
+Now that the image and metadata files are ready, we can prepare to deploy a smart contractt by following this [ERC-721 tutorial](intro-to-erc721s.md).